jussyanosama-crypto/Real-Estate-Property-Price-Prediction/README.md

 python download_data.py
 ```

 Then open `real_estate_property_price_prediction.ipynb` and run all cells.
-The notebook is self-contained: it loads `data/nyc_citywide_rolling_sales.csv` directly and contains its own fallback download logic if the file is missing.
+The notebook is self-contained: it loads `nyc_citywide_rolling_sales.csv` directly and contains its own fallback download logic if the file is missing.
 The rolling source may change after a future download, so the notebook prints the actual snapshot date range and row count.

 ## Files

 - `real_estate_property_price_prediction.ipynb` — complete analysis and modeling workflow.
-- `data/nyc_citywide_rolling_sales.csv` — source snapshot used for the verified run.
+- `nyc_citywide_rolling_sales.csv` — source snapshot used for the verified run.
 - `download_data.py` — simple relative-path download script.
 - `requirements.txt` — packages used by the notebook and download script.